ScilifelabDataCentre/form-manager/README.md

 * Backend: Python (Flask)
 * Frontend: Vue (Quasar)

-The backend can be found in the `form_manager` folder, while the frontend is found in `frontend`.
+The backend can be found under the `src/form_manager` folder, while the frontend is found in `frontend`.

 ## Configuration

-All configuration options are listed in `form_manager/conf.py`.
+All configuration options are listed in `src/form_manager/config.py`.
 Modify that file to change the configuration.

 ## Development

-A complete development environment can be activated locally by running:
+A complete development environment is provided with docker.
+It can be activated locally by running:

 ```
-docker-compose --profile dev up
+docker compose --profile dev up
 ```

 It will set up a database, a mail catcher, and one instance each of the backend and frontend, reachable at [http://localhost:5050](http://localhost:5050).
-The backend and frontend instance will use your local code, adapting to your changes.
+The backend and frontend instances use bind mounts between the local code directories and docker containers, reflecting the source code changes within the containers and thus providing hot reload capabilities.

 If `FLASK_ENV` is set to `development` (done by default if you run the above command), you can log in by using the endpoint [http://localhost:5050/api/v1/development/login/linus@example.com](http://localhost:5050/api/v1/development/login/linus@example.com), where `linus@example.com` may be exchanged to any email you want to log in as.